pavja2/dmvcraft/README.md

 # Server Guide
 ## The Basics
 ### Joining the Server
-The server operates based on a whitelist.
+The server operates based on an allowlist.
 Email me or ask someone already on the server if you'd like to be added.

-The server was built with the Rhodes community in mind but friends and family from beyond are 100% welcome, just let me know their usernames and I will add them.
+Friends and family are 100% welcome, just let me know their usernames and I will add them.
 Only caveat is that you're vouching for the folks you invite, so if your 12 year-old cousin who loves minecraft wants to play, great - they're absolutely welcome!
 But if they turn out to be hacking/cheating/bullying folks in chat, you may get banned along with them.

 ### First Time Players
 Never played minecraft before?
 That's alright.
 The server is designed to be very close to vanilla minecraft with a few basic quality-of-life features and plugins to improve player interactions.
 It's a great environment for first time players!